bkudria/speakeasy/docs/instructions/02_documents_and_rules.md

      - Task discoveries or refinements
      - Context switches or work sessions
    - When completing a non-leaf task, verify all child tasks are properly marked as completed.

+5. Parent task completion rule:
+   - A parent task should be marked as complete [x] if and only if all of its children tasks are complete.
+   - When marking the last child task of a parent as complete, always verify and update the parent task's status.
+   - Never mark a parent task as complete if any of its children are still in progress [-] or incomplete [ ].
+   - When all children tasks are complete, the parent task must be updated to reflect this state.